Connox/omnipay-billpay/README.md

 [![Travis](https://img.shields.io/travis/Quillo/omnipay-billpay.svg?style=flat-square)](https://travis-ci.org/Quillo/omnipay-billpay)

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.6+.
-This package implements PayPal support for Omnipay.
+This package implements BillPay support for Omnipay.

 This package is still in the early development stages and is not functioning at the moment